Waylen-Zhang/conrft_sim/README.md

 bash run_actor_octo.sh --eval_checkpoint_step=30000 --eval_n_trajs=100 --checkpoint_path=first_run
 ```

-hint: if you have flexiv robot, you can follow instructions in: https://github.com/Waylen-Zhang/flexiv_interface.
-Then you can use flexiv_assembly environment same way as pick_cube_sim.
+Hint: if you have flexiv robot, you can follow instructions in: https://github.com/Waylen-Zhang/flexiv_interface.
+Then you can use flexiv_assembly environment the same way as pick_cube_sim.

 ## Citation